 “And if [these issues] had been raised respectfully, the self-correcting mechanisms of science would have dealt with them.
-But Einstein used minor discrepancies—not even noticeable at everyday velocities—to imply they somehow invalidated 300 years of classical physics!”
+But Einstein used minor discrepancies—not even noticeable at everyday velocities—to imply they somehow invalidated three hundred years of classical physics!”

 This bad faith is probably what antagonized the legitimate scientists who had dealings with Einstein, she believes.
 They felt attacked, and their science disrespected.

 “How would you feel if your life’s work was disbelieved?
 As scientists, they never signed up for that.
 We see the same kind of bullying today.
-Science deniers demand toleration of their views, yet they never seem to feel any obligation to agree with the majority in return—you know, the folks who actually know their stuff.
+Science deniers demand toleration of their views, yet they never seem to feel any obligation to agree with the majority in return—the folks who actually know their stuff.

-“While nobody can say what the word ‘science’ means,” adds Oreskes, “I did hear a pretty convincing guess once.
+“While nobody can say what the word ‘science’ means,” Oreskes adds, “I did hear a pretty convincing guess once.
 An astronomer acquaintance of mine once defined it as ‘the belief in the knowledge of experts.’
-When I heard that I was all like, dude, that totally captures what I’ve always imagined [science] probably is.”
+When I heard that I was all like, yeah, that totally captures what I’ve always imagined [science] probably is.”

-It’s easy to forget—which is why Oreskes reminds me—that for centuries, the very idea of a science of and by consensus was universally ridiculed as Not Even Word Salad, a punchline synonymous with the crassest, most Medieval sort of scientific illiteracy.
-Until, that is, she announced its existence in the pages of Science barely a decade ago.
+It’s easy to forget—which is why she reminds me—that for centuries, the very idea of a science of and by consensus was universally ridiculed as Not Even Word Salad, a punchline synonymous with the crassest, most Medieval sort of scientific illiteracy.
+Until, that is, Oreskes herself announced its existence in the pages of Science barely a decade ago.